AT&T Business TOBR Help att.com/tobr

 No. A Transfer PIN is for porting your number to another carrier.
 TOBR is for moving a line between AT&T accounts.

-Can you handle my AT&T Business TOBR?
+Can Curtis handle my AT&T Business TOBR?

 What if a personal or consumer account is involved?

-AT&T Business clients: you only deal with me
+AT&T Business clients: need help with TOBR?

 Contact Curtis MatthewsFast start: send the business name, the line or lines to move, and the receiving account email.